mainbg

 This course introduces the practical approach on healthcare business and provides the opportunity to learn how to start healthcare business, fucusing on design and information and communication technology.

-cancelled class on FY2023Maternal and Child Health
+UPDATED on 2024/04/01Maternal and Child Health

 This course focuses on health problems and diseases affecting both pregnant women and children, and presents programs appropriate for the populations of prenatal, early and late childhood, adolescence, and early adulthood.
 The impact of various common health problems at different stages of the life cycle and their functional outcomes in terms of morbidity, mortality, psychological wellbeing, reproduction and growth will be highlighted.